What is My Aged Care?

-On the My Aged Care website there is an option to search for my aged care accredited providers.
+On the MAC website there is an option to search for my aged care accredited providers.

 This is only a basic search based on your postcode, care type and a few other options.
 You will not receive a comprehensive report of aged care providers that match all of your criteria and have availability.
 They will not contact the providers on your behalf but Aged Care Decisions can.
 We can help you get a tour, get a final placement and do all the leg work for you.